Apply to be a JFC Rep

 Membership in the JFC is a great privilege but also carries a lot of responsibility.
 Potential applicants are cautioned to carefully consider whether they are willing and able to make the necessary time commitments.

 - September: JFC interview process.
-First meeting will be end of September
+First meeting will be end of September or at the beginning of October

 - October: JFC meets 3-4 times; rep orientation and familiarization with Stugov policies